Free-agent running back Chris Carson agrees to return to Seahawks

 The Seahawks and Carson agreed to a new contract Friday.
 It is a three-year deal worth up to $24.625 million but voids to two years at $14.625 million.
 So it’s best viewed as a two-year deal, with the void year a way for the team to spread out more of the salary-cap hit.

-The deal is reportedly backloaded financially, with Carson reported to have $5.5 million guaranteed in 2021 and the chance to earn up to $6.9 million overall in 2021.
+The deal is reportedly backloaded financially, with Carson reported to have $5.5 million guaranteed in 2021 and the chance to earn up to $6.9 million overall next season.

 A source confirmed to The Seattle Times that the deal is expected to happen.

-What it mostly means for Seattle is keeping Carson, who has been the heart and soul of Seattle’s running game since being taken in the seventh round of the 2017 draft out of Oklahoma State.
+Carson has been the heart and soul of Seattle’s running game since being taken in the seventh round of the 2017 NFL draft out of Oklahoma State.

-The contract Carson will get rivals the one the Raiders gave Kenyan Drake on Thursday — a two-year contract worth $14.5 million.
+The contract Carson will receive rivals the one the Raiders gave Kenyan Drake on Thursday — a two-year deal worth $14.5 million.

 That contract may have helped jump-start talks between Carson and the Seahawks, with running back having been a market slow to develop in the early days of free agency.

 With Carson back, that leaves linebacker K.J.
-Wright as the most significant Seattle free agent still unaccounted for, with cornerback Shaquill Griffin signing a deal with Jacksonville earlier this week.
+Wright as the most significant Seattle free agent still unaccounted for.
+Cornerback Shaquill Griffin signed a deal with Jacksonville this week.

-Carson is the fourth Seahawk free agent to agree to re-sign joining defensive tackle Poona Ford, center Ethan Pocic and fullback Nick Bellore.
+Carson is the fourth Seahawks free agent to agree to re-sign, joining defensive tackle Poona Ford, center Ethan Pocic and fullback Nick Bellore.

 Carson finished the final season of his initial four-year deal in 2020 that paid him $3.73 million.
+The 26-year-old has suffered a succession of injuries that forced him to miss 19 games in four NFL seasons.

-But now 26 years old and having suffered a succession of injuries that have meant he has missed 19 games in four NFL seasons, Carson made clear from the beginning of the season he hoped to strike it rich in free agency.
+Carson made clear from the beginning of last season that he hoped to strike it rich in free agency.

 “Of course, it’s something that’s on my mind,” he said before last season.
 “You see a lot of guys, they’re starting to get paid, but I try not to let it distract me from the season.
 I try to push it away.”

-The Seahawks let Carson test free agency when they declined to place a franchise tag on him which would have paid him just over $8 million in 2021 on a one-year deal, all of which would go on the salary cap.
+The Seahawks let Carson test free agency when they declined to place a franchise tag on him that would have paid him just over $8 million in 2021 on a one-year deal, all of which would go on the salary cap.

-Seattle won its gamble there with Carson able to earn up to $6.9 million in 2021, while apparently besting offers from the Jets, Panthers and Patriots, who “all got involved’’ with Carson, according to Jeremy Fowler of ESPN.
+Seattle won its gamble there, with Carson able to earn up to $6.9 million in 2021.
+The Seahawks’ offer apparently was better than offers from the Jets, Panthers and Patriots, who “all got involved” with Carson, according to ESPN’s Jeremy Fowler.

-Carroll said after the season he hoped Carson would be back but said he knew it would take some work.
+Carroll said after the season he hoped Carson would return but added it would take some work.

 “I do know Chris has got to — he’ll look out for himself,” Carroll said in his season-ending Zoom news conference.
 “So he’s got to see what the situation is.
 We would love for him to be with us.
 He’s been a terrific part of our team, and hopefully we can keep that going.
-In my mind, I can’t imagine anything else happening.’’
+In my mind, I can’t imagine anything else happening.”

-Ultimately it did and Seattle will return its leading rusher to a group that also includes 2018 first-round pick Rashaad Penny as well as recent draftees Travis Homer and DeeJay Dallas, as well as Alex Collins, who recently re-signed to a one-year deal after spending most of last year on the practice squad.
+Ultimately it did, and Seattle will return its leading rusher to a group that also includes 2018 first-round pick Rashaad Penny, recent draftees Travis Homer and DeeJay Dallas and Alex Collins, who re-signed a one-year deal after spending most of last season on the practice squad.

-Seattle earlier this week saw last year’s backup, Carlos Hyde, sign with Jacksonville.
+Seattle this week saw last year’s backup, Carlos Hyde, sign with Jacksonville.

 But it also makes for an especially interesting competition to see how the spots fill out.